intel-iot-devkit/how-to-code-samples/plant-lighting-system/cpp/README.md

 ## What it is

-Using a compatible Intel® IoT Platform, this project lets you create an automatic plant lighting monitor system that:
+Using a compatible Intel-based platform, this project lets you create an automatic plant lighting monitor system that:

 - checks if a separate automated lighting system is turned on or off based on a configurable schedule, by using a light sensor.
 - can be accessed with your mobile phone to set the lighting periods via a built-in web interface.